Representations of noncommutative cubes and prisms: Acknowledgements

-This work was supported, in part, by the NSERC Discovery Grant program and the PIMS Postdoctoral program.
-We are indebted to Remus Floricel and Allen Herman for their insights at an early stage of this work.
+We thank Rajarama Bhat for providing us with the linear-algebraic argument used to start the proof of Theorem \ref{irr repn}, complementing our group-theoretic arguments.
+Vern Paulsen pointed out to us that coproducts could be used to give a proof of Theorem \ref{omax} that is cleaner than our original.
+We are also indebted to Remus Floricel and Allen Herman for their insights at an early stage of this work.

+This work was partially supported by the Discovery Grant program of the Natural Sciences and Engineering Research Council of Canada and the Pacific Institute for the Mathematical Sciences Postdoctoral Fellowship program.